tejaswinipatha/tejaswinipatha/README.md

 ### 💫 About Me

-💻 Creative Frontend Engineer turning ideas into responsive designs 🧠 Curious **Prompt Engineer** exploring LLMs & generative AI
+💻 Creative Frontend Engineer turning ideas into responsive designs
+🧠 Curious **Prompt Engineer** exploring LLMs & generative AI
 🤖 Building with **Python, ML, and cool AI projects**
-🎓 Final year B.Tech in **Information Technology**
 🎯 Aim: To build apps that are **smart, responsive, and impactful**

 ---